BON1TO/Human-Benchmarks/README.md

 ## Acknowledgments

-Thanks to the Flutter community for providing great resources and support.
 This app is heavily inspired by the original [Human Benchmark](https://humanbenchmark.com) website.

-## License

-This project is licensed under the GNU General Public License v3.0 License.
-For more details, please read the [LICENSE](LICENSE) file.